Abortion Services at Choices are All About Respect, Honesty and Care

 Why does Choices include a counseling session?

-A counselor meets with every patient that comes to Choices for an abortion.
+A licensed clinical social worker meets with every patient that comes to Choices for an abortion.
 Knowledge is power and understanding your options and what the procedure is all about will lessen your stress or anxiety.
 Your session with a Choices counselor will be completely confidential, objective, and honest and offer factual information to help you make the right decisions

 Recent legislation in certain states has made it difficult and sometimes impossible for women to access vital abortion services close to home.
 Choices understands how serious this is and welcomes women from outside the NYC Metropolitan area and from other states to access services via its Out of Town Program.
 Choices is part of a dedicated care network of healthcare providers, organizations and charities that are committed to helping you get the services that you need.
 Our hospitality program has helped women from upstate New York, Pennsylvania, Virginia, Georgia, Bermuda, Puerto Rico and Barbados.
 If you live outside of the NYC area, in another state or even another country, the Choices mission and commitment to its patients remains the same and crosses all boundaries, geographical as well as political.
 Through Choices Out of Town program you will be able to access the care you need, including safe, confidential and compassionate second trimester abortion services.
 When you call to make an appointment, ask to speak to our “Out-of-Town Counselor” who can help you with the following: Financial Assistance – Choices accepts Medicaid from New York, New Jersey, Maryland, Pennsylvania, Virginia and Delaware.
 In some cases, prior authorization may be required.
 We also partner with funding agencies, such as NYAAF that have been established to help pay for abortion services for low-income women.